joedougherty/distractinator/README.md

 ## SETUP ##

-Run `distractd`
+`distractd`

-A sample config file will be copied to your home directory.
+You will be walked through a few steps to ensure the script can communicate with your receiver.
+The setup process will also copy an example config file to your home directory.

 ### Specifying a logfile: ###
 By default, the log messages will print to stdout.
 You can specify a logfile location with the --log argument.